CALL FOR PAPERS

 - A consolidated alphabetical list of all books, articles, essays and theses referred to (including any referred to in the tables, figures, graphs and maps) should be provided.
 It should be typed in double-spacing and will be printed at the end of the article.
 All articles, books and theses should be listed in alphabetical order of author, giving the author's surname first followed by the first name.

-Asian Journal of Management Cases is hosted on SAGE Track SAGE, a web based online submission and peer review system.
-Visit https://peerreview.sagepub.com/ajc to login and submit your article online.
+Asian Journal of Management Cases is hosted on SAGE Track SAGE; a web based online submission and peer review system.
+Please read the Manuscript Submission guidelines below, and then visit https://peerreview.sagepub.com/abr to login and submit your article online.
+Please note that manuscripts not conforming to the guidelines may be returned.

 As part of our commitment to ensuring an ethical, transparent and fair peer review process SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.